TomLiDev/Oda-Nobunagav1/README.md

 ### Imagery

-Fortunately there are a number of high quality historical images digitally reproduced from original Japanese artwork that I will use throughout the site.
+Fortunately there are a number of high quality historical images digitally reproduced from original Japanese artwork that are used throughout the site.
 This includes images of Nobunaga himself, his military units, battles and castles.
 These images are impressive and also maintain the historical theme as users navigate the site.
 However I decided to use modern maps where relevant as the historical maps, whilst pretty, were difficuilt to read and I wanted to give a clear indication of territory/expansion as information.
 I specifically didn't want to use photos or modern-style representations of samurai as I feel this wouldn't have fit with the historical theme of the site.

 ### Wireframes